 Yes, and Deep Sentinel always guarantees that we will report crimes faster to law enforcement and that we can provide them the information required to enable them a faster and more appropriate response.

 Police filter out most calls from other security providers, especially burglar alarm centers because they are simply false alarms.
 That said, law enforcement is designed to respond quickly and effectively when there is a verified crime in progress.
 Through Deep Sentinel’s state-of-the-art product and LiveSentinel service, we ensure that all of our emergency calls to Law Enforcement are, in fact, verified crimes in progress.

-When our LiveSentinels call law enforcement, they are actually witnessing a person performing suspicious behavior such as attempting to break down a door, attempting to jimmy open a window, or damaging property.
-Furthermore, because the LiveSentinel service integrates with 2-way audio, LIveSentinel agents will attempt to deter the crime before contacting law enforcement--requesting on the resident’s behalf that the intruder STOP the criminal behavior or leave the property.
+When our LiveSentinels call law enforcement, they are witnessing a person performing suspicious behavior such as attempting to break down a door, attempting to jimmy open a window or damaging property.
+Furthermore, because the LiveSentinel service integrates with 2-way audio, LIveSentinel guards will attempt to deter the crime before contacting law enforcement--requesting on the resident’s behalf that the intruder STOP the criminal behavior or leave the property.